 Whilst the tide is starting to turn on these statistics, there is still a way to go before there is parity in participation and media coverage of women's sport.
-Women in Sport is a gender equality charity, that looks at the issue through the lens of sport.
-Their mission is to ensure a society where women and men have equal opportunities, and where every woman and girl in the UK has access to the lifelong benefits of sport.
+Women in Sport is a gender equality charity, founded in 1984.
+Their goal is giving every woman and girl in the UK the opportunity to experience the transformational rewards of sport.
 They are the only organisation in the UK that researches sport purely from the perspective of women and girls and use the insight gained to drive change through campaigns and partnerships.
+They:

 For all three of us rowing has played a key role in keeping our minds healthy.
 Endorphins aside, being a part of a sports club has meant having a wider support network and a sense of belonging.
 Sometimes though, when things get tough, it’s not always easy to talk.
 This is why we are also supporting Rowing Together for Healthy Minds (RTHM), founded in memory of René Zamudio, a former UBBC rower.

-RTHM is a mental health initiative for rowers backed by leading mental health charity Mind, aimed at turning up the volume on discussing mental health.
+RTHM is not a registered charity but is an official partner with Mind, who offer information about mental health and provide support to anyone affected by these issues.
 If you are worried about yourself or someone you might know who maybe struggling with mental health issues, we encourage you to talk to those close to you and head to www.mind.org.uk for information and support.